minerport/SAPMasternodeSetup/README.md

 **In conclusion**

-The script adds a cron job which starts redend daemon upon reboot.
+The script adds a cron job which starts methuslahd daemon upon reboot.
 Try restarting your VPS server (just type reboot in Linux console) and see if your masternode comes back online automatically in a few minutes.
 Log back in using PuTTY and run the following command to monitor your masternode status:

 ```
-watch -n 10 'methuselah-cli masternode status && methuselah-cli mnsync status'
+watch -n 10 'methuselah-cli masternode debug && methuselah-cli getinfo'
 ```

 The expected output for a functioning masternode will eventually look like this: